yguenduez/nerd-neck/readme.md

 - [x] Calculate an angle to Z-Axis (with Filters), that can be used as "beep" input
 - [x] ~~Do a calibration for the Gyro before starting (if not moving, gyro values should be 0).~~ (Filter already corrects offsets)
-- [ ] Write a little rust driver for the speaker, that controls it
+- [x] Write a little rust driver for the speaker, that controls it
 - [x] On a configurable threshold - enable the trigger for the beep speaker
 - [ ] Apply a LiPo (3.7 Volts) battery adapter to the battery pins
 - [x] Design 3d model for the casing to print
 - [x] Print the casing
 - [ ] Assemble the parts
-- [ ] Ongoing: Document everything nicely (can be done here)
 - [ ] Test different parameters (Hz ratio, Beta value etc.), and document outcome
+- [ ] Write Report with Markdown
+- [ ] Slides with UniBas flavour

 ## IMU Drift